How Much Does Website Development Cost in 2020?

 The Bottom Line

-As we’ve emphasized, the cost of website development in 2019 is extremely difficult to calculate.
-Some of the tasks associated with developing an e-commerce website, such as graphic design, can be outsourced.
-Others, such as setting up a scaleable e-commerce store, can be done yourself.
+As we’ve emphasized, the cost of website development in 2020 is extremely difficult to calculate.
+Some of the tasks associated with developing an eCommerce website, such as graphic design, can be outsourced.
+Others, such as setting up a scaleable eCommerce store, can be done yourself.
 Taking this responsibility will significantly reduce the cost of website development, and therefore dramatically reduce the bottom-line cost of your new site.

 In this context, the value of X-Cart is that our system offers a complete, integrated solution to website design and development.
 Using X-Cart will allow you to quickly and easily design a website from scratch, with help available when you need it.
-It will also allow you to integrate an e-commerce system into your site for free, and protect you from the most dangerous cyberattacks out there.
-Then, as your business grows and your profits start to roll in, X-Cart will grow with you.
+It will also allow you to integrate an eCommerce system into your site for free, and protect you from the possibility of cyberattacks.
+Then, as your business grows and your profits start to roll in, X-Cart will be there with options to grow alongside you.